Finger tracking: Other tracking techniques

 It is also possible to perform active tracking of fingers.
 The Smart Laser Scanner is a marker-less finger tracking system using a modified laser scanner/projector developed at the University of Tokyo in 2003-2004.
 It is capable of acquiring three-dimensional coordinates in real time without the need of any image processing at all (essentially, it is a rangefinder scanner that instead of continuously scanning over the full field of view, restricts its scanning area to a very narrow window precisely the size of the target).
 Gesture recognition has been demonstrated with this system.
 The sampling rate can be very high (500 Hz), enabling smooth trajectories to be acquired without the need of filtering (such as Kalman).
+Also cheap web cam based hsv enabled geometry concise trackers are also being developed individually across the globe, which are completely deterministic in nature preventing hallucinations and reducing computing costs.

 Application

 Hand tracking can be used in virtual reality and augmented reality.
 Its application has gone to professional level 3D modeling.
 Thus such systems rarely have been used in consumer applications due to its high price and complexity.
 In any case, the main objective is to facilitate the task of executing commands to the computer via natural language or interacting gesture.

 A main purpose of finger tracking is to enable computers to be easier to use, operating through gesture interaction.
 This technology offers many possibilities, where virtual sculpture, building, and modeling in 3D in real time through the use of a computer is the most important.